mhk18896/Embedded-Linux/README.md

-  these two technologies have a learning curve but worth it.As this tutorial donot cover the lerning and setting up these two technologies ,i will provide some the refrences at the end of tutorial so that anyone who want's to follow has a starting point.
+  these two technologies have a learning curve but worth it.As this tutorial donot cover the lerning and setting up these two technologies ,i will provide some the refrences at the end of the tutorial so that anyone who want's to follow has a starting point.
 ---

 ## Hardware
- In hardware emulation
+ The hardware implementations has three dsitinct steps:
+ - Write a device model which compliant with QEMU subsytem
+ - Rebuild QEMU so that device becomes the part of the QEMU substem
+ - Write a Bash script that will not only include that new device model but also the entire environment of our computing platform

+### Accelarator
+#### second